andersonopt/website/content/blog/product-release-notes-11-16-20.md

 ![](/images/table_updates_checkboxes.png)

-## Easily view attribute data from multiple layers at once
+## Easily view attribute data for multiple layers at once

 When multiple layers are enabled on the map, the layer pop-up window now displays tabs for each layer.